corda/accounts/docs.md

 For further information on how accounts work "under the hood" check out the appendix of this document where there is a video explaining how it all fits together.

+## Common questions

+### What's the difference between an account and a node?

+**Node**

+A node is a process that runs `corda.jar`.
+Node's have a network identity issued to them by the trust root of the network the node participates in.
+The node has a vault to store state objects, a transaction store to store transactions and a flow state machine manager to run flows.
+The node is essentially a container for running business logic written in CorDapps.
+Corda nodes have:

+* a "default" `PublicKey` which is associated with the `CordaX500Name` for the node.
+Both the `PublicKey` and the `CordaX500Name` are paired with each other inside the `Party` object for the node.
+* the capability to create new key pairs and allocate them to an "external ID" using the `IdentityService`.
+These keys are often called "confidential identities" (`AnonymousParty`s) because they have no `CordaX500Name` associated to them by default.
+* the capability, using the `IdentityService`, to allocate `PublicKey`s created by another node to the `CordaX500Name` of that node and optionally an "external ID" associated with that node.
+* the capability to look-up the `CordaX500Name` (and therefore the `Party` object) for an `AnonymousParty` (confidential identity) using the `IentityService`.

+**Account**

+* An account is not a node.
+Instead, accounts are "hosted" on Corda nodes and an account represents a logical subset of the host node's vault.
+* An account doesn't have a unique identity associated with it.
+At the network level, the account's "identity" is the `CordaX500Name` of the host node.
+However, accounts are _identifiable_ as an identity can be assigned to an account but this must be done at the application level.
+* Unlike a Corda node, an account doesn't have a default `PublicKey` associated with it.
+To transact with an account, you must request that the node hosting the account generate a new key pair for the account.

+### Do I need to add account IDs to my state objects?

+No!
+The motivation behind the design which uses `PublicKey`s mapped to account IDs is so that the notion of accounts is not tightly coupled to state objects.
+The benefits are that you can use the same state objects for accounts and non-accounts enabled workflows.
+To find out which account the state belongs to, you can look-up the participation/owning keys to the account ID they are allocated to.

+### How do we assign identities to accounts?

+This is an application level problem and it's up to you how you solve it.

 ## Typical workflows